 Convert Kilowatt-hour to Watt-hour (kWh to Watt-hour)

-Kilowatt-hour (kWh) and Watt-hour (Watt-hour) are both units of length.
+Kilowatt-hour (kWh) and Watt-hour (Watt-hour) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert kilowatt-hour to watt-hour.
-This free online calculator tool makes it simple and easy to perform the conversion from kWh to Watt-hour.
+This free online calculator tool makes it simple and easy to perform the conversion from kWh unit to the Watt-hour unit.

 kWh